You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 How can couples therapy rebuild trust after lying?

 Trust is rebuilt slowly and concretely.
 It grows through transparency and consistent behavior.
-In EFT, we treat our sessions as a laboratory for learning new ways to respond - staying present rather than retreating into guilt, shame, or defensiveness.
+In treatment, our sessions become a laboratory for learning new ways to respond - staying present rather than retreating into guilt, shame, or defensiveness.
+Our work will help you learn to anticipate and protect the wounded place in your partner heart so you can offer reassuance that lands.

 Will I have to forgive?